Christian

 BereanResearch.org

-This is contrary to God’s Word and is rooted in New Age teaching.
+This contradicts God’s Word and is rooted in New Age teaching.
 Hebrews 11:1 is taken out of context and used by Word of Faith preachers to propagate a New Age belief.

 The word faith appears 458 times in the New International Version (NIV).
-So when I realized I had to unlearn my wrong definition of faith and reread the Bible with the correct definition, I faced a monumental task!
+When I realized I had to unlearn my wrong understanding of faith and reread the Bible with the correct definition in mind, I faced a monumental task!

-My first response upon realizing the deception I had embraced was to reread the New Testament three times.
+After realizing I had been deceived, my first response was to reread the New Testament three times.
 Every time I saw the word faith, I substituted the words trust in God.
 I based this on the meaning of the Greek word for faith used throughout Hebrews 11.

 That word is pistis.
 It means “firm persuasion … used in the New Testament of faith in God or Christ”.
 (Vine’s Expository Dictionary)